FREQUENTLY ASKED QUESTIONS

 - Easy to Use: Our online libraries are fast and simple to navigate, and the variety of resources in each library allows teachers flexibility to integrate lessons into their curriculum as best fits their needs.

-Close Up in Class offers students a balanced and bi-partisan look at controversial issues by using a selection of primary sources (speeches, op-eds, videos, current legislation) drawn from decision-makers and experts on both sides of the aisle.
+Close Up in Class offers students a balanced and multi-partisan look at controversial issues by using a selection of primary sources (speeches, op-eds, videos, current legislation) drawn from decision-makers and experts on all parts of the political spectrum.
 We frame each issue around a central question drawn from a real-life policy proposal, and provide students with a synopsis of arguments for and against the proposal in question.
 By encouraging students to carefully consider both sides of a debate before developing their own opinion, we aim to foster a culture of civility, respect, and understanding.

 The National Council for the Social Studies’ C3 Framework is based on core ideas about what citizens can and should do to understand and address public problems.
 Close Up in Class supports each dimension of the C3 Framework: